-Religious Education is a compulsory core subject for all students from Year 7 to 12, including intermediate and senior VCAL.
+Religious Education is a compulsory core subject for all students from Year 7 to 12.

-A key element of an Emmaus students’ experience is the opportunity to participate in social justice events/groups such as, The Saint Vincent de Paul conference, fundraising for Caritas and Children First Foundation.
+A key element of an Emmaus student’s experience is the opportunity to participate in social justice events/actions/groups such as the St. Vincent de Paul conference, fundraising for Caritas and the Children First Foundation.

 The Religious Education Program from Years 7 to 10 is constructed around the five content areas below:

 - Scripture and Jesus

 - Prayer, Liturgy and Sacrament